Dan-Mihaylov/tinytalefactory_project/README.md

 # tinytalefactory
-The idea is to create an AI generator for kids books, with images and a small story
+The idea is to create a generator for kids books that utilizes AI, with images and a small story